 Your mobile phone

 Do you read and send email from your phone?
 And do you access Facebook, Twitter, and other accounts from it too?

 Whilst it's convenient to log straight into these apps without needing a password, if your phone is ever stolen then the thief will also be able to access these too.
 To help avoid this it's a good idea to do the following:

 Add a pin

 The best defence is always to require a PIN when unlocking your phone (or fingerprint scanning or facial recognition instead - these are equally good).
 You can often make this less intrusive by only asking for your PIN if your phone has been left locked for 5 minutes or more.

 Enable the "Find my phone" feature

 Many modern phones come with a "Find My Phone" feature to help locate it if it's ever lost (for as long as it has power & a phone signal).

 This feature also often allows you to remotely delete all data, preventing anyone from accessing whatever you have on your phone.

 If you've lost your phone

-If you ever lose your phone then you should try to find a computer and change the passwords for your different accounts straight away, just in case a thief does manage to access your phone.
+If you ever lose your phone then you should get to a computer and change the passwords for your different accounts straight away, just in case a thief does manage to access your phone.
 For more details see our Help!
 I've lost my phone page.

 We have more in-depth advice to looking after your phone on our page here.